eviltwin7648/event-management-app/README.md

 # Pending Features
 - 1.Image Upload for Events
+//so now we can upload image while creating the event
+// we have to add function to update it also and send it to user also

 - 2.Stripe Integration
+//

+- 3.Search and Sort Functionality
+//

-- 5.Stop registration when the date is passed
+- 4.Stop registration when the date is passed
+//
 - a lot of optimization (mainly on frontend)